michaelhue/ambassador/README.md

 3. Actual configuration of the adapter.
 The parameters may be different for every adapter but most will require at least one parameter (e.g. a Twitter username).

-	// Example configuration for the Twitter adapter.
+Example configuration for the Twitter adapter:

 	Ambassador::add('tweets', 'Twitter', array('name' => 'johndoe'));

 After configuring an adapter you can use `Ambassador::fetch()` to get the data.